rossman-x/kuroco-social-network/README.md

 > For E2E tests, we use cypress, you can install cypress on your local machine to watch the testing process live.
  - To run E2E tests, please execute this command:
  `npm run e2e`

-## Project Structure

-The main directory of this project is `<rootDir>/app`, if you want to add routes, components or services, you should add them in this directory.x

 ## Kuroco configuration